Other Estate Planning and Probate Topics Attorney in Roseville, California

 corporation or the LLC

 Roseville, CA estate planning & probate attorney R. Keenan Davis talks about whether you should put your corporation into your trust.
-In discussing the matter, the individual explained that the simple answer would be no, but adopting a typical lawyer-like approach, they would then suggest maybe so.
-The clarification was made that the corporation itself does not become part of the trust; rather, ownership is symbolized by shares in a corporation or ownership interests in a limited liability company (LLC).
-These documents, serving as evidence of ownership, are deemed suitable for placement into a trust—a practice viewed as reasonable.
-The trust, conventionally equipped with a schedule detailing assets, is regarded as the culmination of one’s work and efforts.
+He explains that the simple answer to whether corporate shares or LLC ownership interests can be placed into a trust is “no,” but, in typical lawyer-like fashion, he quickly adds that the situation is more nuanced.
+The corporation itself does not go into a trust; rather, ownership is represented by shares in a corporation or by ownership interests in a limited liability company (LLC).
+These shares or ownership interests—the formal evidence of ownership—can, in fact, be transferred into a trust, and doing so is entirely reasonable.

 More Videos From This Lawyer